 -Patty Nash, Asymptote

 I’m a literary translator who focuses on Russian fiction and lives on the Maine coast.
 I particularly enjoy novels with unusual language and welcome inquiries regarding books that have already been edited and published in Russian.
 I also enjoy writing book reports for publishers, translating samples, and speaking (in Russian or English) to groups about translation and Russian literature.
 I’m open to other suggestions, too.
-Just ask.
+Please ask if you have questions.